How to Make a Mining Claim

 02

-Search the LR2000 database for your target Township/Range/Section.
+Search MLRS for your target Township/Range/Section.
 If claims already exist in your section, visit the county recorder's website to pull their location maps and see if any overlap your intended boundaries.
-The Diggings is another excellent cross-reference with approximate GPS locations and claimant names.
+Cross-reference with The Diggings for approximate GPS locations and claimant names.
+County recorder records are public and free.

 03